1devNdogs/slack-node-mempool/README.md

 # Mini Blocknative-Slack Script

-Thats it, shitty sintax but i made this in a couple of ours.
+Thats it, shitty sintax but i made this in a couple of hours.

 As pre requisites:

 - Create an slack APP
-- Attack it to a workspace
+- Attach it to a workspace
 - Create a webhook action
 - Check and confgigure you app security, if u want.

-U need to check several things.
+You need to check several things.

 **1.-Check the package.json file**